lawrencewlcknight/ABCInsuranceAssistant/README.md

 It should however be able to follow predefined tasks such as issuing a new business quote or retrieving the status of a claim.

 When the bot is activated it will require a greeting such as "Hello" for it to come to life.
-If at any point in the conversational journey you want to reset the bot issue another greeting.
+If at any point in the conversational journey you want to reset the bot, issue another greeting.

 ## Run the Bot
 Before training your bot make sure you have installed all of the requirements from the requirements.txt file: